eldipa/book-of-gehn/posts/matasano/2018-05-01-Breaking-Vigenere.md

 37
 ```

+{% call fullfig('kl_guesses.png') %}
-{% fullwidth 'assets/matasano/kl_guesses.png' 'Score of each guess by method.
+Score of each guess by method.
 The maximum score using the Hamming distance is at 5.
-Using the Index of Coincidence is at 29.' %}
+Using the Index of Coincidence is at 29.
+{% endcall %}

 <br />